gzc/kicksystems/fsck_and_journaling.md

 ###2.
 Journaling (or Write-Ahead Logging)
 TxB is the start block of transaction, and TxE is the end.

-1. Journal write: Write the contents of the transaction (including TxB, metadata, and data) to the log; wait for these writes to complete.
+Journal write: Write the contents of the transaction (containing TxB and the contents of the update) to the log; wait for these writes to complete.
-2. Journal commit: Write the transaction commit block (containing TxE) to the log; wait for write to complete; transaction is said to be committed.
+2. Journal commit: Write the transaction commit block (containing TxE) to the log; wait for the write to complete; the transaction is now committed.
-3. Checkpoint: Write the contents of the update (metadata and data) to their final on-disk locations.
+3. Checkpoint: Write the contents of the update to their final locations within the file system.
+4. Free: Some time later, mark the transaction free in the journal by updating the journal superblock.

 In Linux **ex4**, 1 and 2 are merged by checksum which makes writing faster.